Summer Camp

 Price:

-Camp Bigleaf is 100% outdoors and includes nature study, play, hiking, art, yoga, mindfulness practice and team building games.
+Camp Bigleaf is 100% outdoors and includes crafts, nature study, play, hiking, art, yoga, mindfulness practice and field games.
 Immersed in nature at Saint Edward State Park, children will explore their environment, have fun and make lasting friendships with the support and guidance of our loving teachers.

 Camp Wildwood